trantorLiu/suggestgrid-ruby/API.md

 ### Delete a Type
 > `delete_type(type)`

-Deletes a type with ALL of its actions and recommendation model.
+Warning: Deletes the type with all of its actions and its recommendation model.
-Do not use this if you will need the type.

 ```ruby